-The cultural divide that exists in Zoey and the Screaming Monkeys is very much based on reality.
+The cultural divide that exists in The Benefits of Being an Octopus is very much based on reality.
 As divided as we might be as a society, we always have a choice: do we turn away from the other half or do we work to bridge the divide?
-I write a monthly column in the paper, and this month I focused on the work that’s needed if we want to allow for the conversations that can lead to mutual understanding.
+I write a monthly column in the paper, and this month I focused on the work we need to do to create space for those conversations that can lead to mutual understanding.

 Commentary: Bridging the cultural divide with civil discourse

 We hear a lot about how people with opposing viewpoints need to be reaching across the aisle and talking to one another, but that is easier said than done.
 Online comments can quickly become fraught and in-person attempts are often so intense that one wrong step can blow up the whole conversation.
 Both can easily create more polarization rather than less.
 It’s like we’re between a rock and a hard place.
 But it is possible to have a truly productive conversation that helps to bridge the cultural divide – it just takes a lot of work.